 Hot Forming Press Options

 Common to all Beckwood hot forming or superplastic forming machines are options to efficiently handle the extremely high temperatures inherent to the process.
 Platens can be fabricated from ceramics, stainless materials, or other exotic metal alloys depending on the specific application requirements.
 Automated insulated door systems can be provided to efficiently contain the heat within the forming chamber, while also allowing adequate access during part or tool loading and unloading sequences.

-Available Hot Forming / Superplastic Forming Press Features:
+Hot Forming / Superplastic Forming Press Features:

 - Controlled pressure ramping

-- Precise gas management control
+- Precise gas management (SPF)

-- Data collection systems
+- Data acquisition systems

 - PressLink remote support

 - Active Leveling Control